Join Our Newsletter

 – Added support for advanced Intel Audio chipsets

 – Network configuration (formerly known as network namespaces) has moved to BEM.
 There can now be multiple network/vpn connections and the system and apps restricted to use just one of them.
-However, this feature is not compatible with user group application policies.

 – Added an SLE containing the USB Forwarding components of Horizon Client 8.4.1 (Becrypt app version 2.1.0) – not compatible with other versions